-Understand your audience personas
+Understand your audience personas to boost SEO

 Another step in keyword research is understanding who makes up your target audiences.
 Ask yourself this question: Who Do You Serve?
 Are you a small private school that serves families and children with special education needs?
 Are you a nonprofit organization that serves the homeless community in your town?

 Think about who you serve and how that can tie into their website personas.
 A persona is a fictitious being that meets all the criteria of a customer who would do business with you.
 These personas can communicate behaviors, wants, needs, and frustrations of your target audiences, and are a great design tool for boosting SEO.

 By understanding your customer personas inside and out, you will be able to develop your keyword lists by putting yourself in the shoes of your customers.
 If you were your own customer, what would you look for online to find you on Google?
 Is what you’re looking for currently on your website and easy to find?
 It’s also important to recognize that you most likely serve a few different audiences, not just one.
 So it’s crucial your marketing plan, SEO efforts, and website all serve each persona individually to meet their unique needs.

 Once you recognize and understand your audience personas, you can develop search terms and content around their needs and goals.

 Use your keyword search data to build content